Kase: Simple. Flexible. Relational.

 Using Kase should be easy and intuitive.
 Designing a database with Kase should just be the same once you understand the relational-linking principle.

 Kase should allow you to design any database to track anything important to you.
 The UI should just be a window into your data, and it should look the way you want it to.

 Not just a flat file, Kase should support relational linking, so you don't need to repeat or duplicate data.
 Interlinked data is an order of magnitude more useful.

 Additionally, Kase should be:

-It should respect privacy, and you should not need to worry who can peek into your data.
+Your data is yours.
+Kase should respect privacy, and you should never need to worry who can peek into your data.

-Your data should always be available to you, and high-speed wireless network connection should not be a prerequisite for accessing your own data.
+Your data should always be ready for you.
+High-speed wireless network should not be a prerequisite for accessing your own data.

 First, some basic concepts in Kase: